bitwarden/help/_articles/faqs/product-faqs.md

 - Disable PIN Unlock
 - Enable PIN Unlock
 - Select ‘No’ when prompted about using the Master Password after application restart.

+### Q: How can I import items directly to collections?

+**A:** To import items directly to collections, you'll want to format your import into a Bitwarden CSV and provide the collection names you'd like to import to.
+You can read more about the Bitwarden CSV import here: https://bitwarden.com/help/article/import-data/#generic-csv-format-organization-account

+{%note%}
+Each import will create new records.
+To prevent duplicates while organizing your data, you will want to use the `Purge Vault` option to clear any existing data before importing it again.
+The option can be found by logging into the Web Vault (https://vault.bitwarden.com/) and going to Settings > Organizations > {YOUR ORG NAME} > Settings sub-tab (Gears Icon) > My Organization > Danger Zone > Purge Vault.
+{%endnote%}